An annotated digest of the top "Hacker" "News" posts for the third week of September, 2016.

 Hackernews, while generally agreeing with the idea that not every single human being on earth requires a PhD, gets breathlessly outraged at the idea that it might be possible for anyone who is not a Hackernews to start a business.
 They caution that it is difficult to be successful without the "right contacts and attitude" (e.g., being a Silicon Valley brogrammer with a trust fund), but concede it's probably worth a shot anyway, since all graduate students die penniless immediately after their thesis defense.

 September 16, 2016 (comments)

 Hackernews likes the idea of breaking simple tasks up into a large number of even simpler tasks that can be combined in incredibly complex ways, as this encourages companies to hire more Hackernews, but not require them to be good at anything.
 A particularly sapient Hackernews mentions that microservices are more successful when deployed by organizations that are already successful.
-Another one warns of the dangers of needless complexity; fortunately, he used a throwaway account, so he will not be lynched the next time the npm meetup sees him in the Tenderloin.
+Another one warns of the dangers of needless complexity; fortunately, this one used a throwaway account, and so will not be lynched the next time the npm meetup sees the perpetrator in the Tenderloin.